Climate of Ghana: Climate

 Ghana has a tropical climate with two main seasons: the wet season and the dry season.

 In northern Ghana, the rainy season lasts from April to mid-October, while in the south it extends from March to mid-November.
 The tropical climate of Ghana is relatively mild for its latitude.
 From December to March, the harmattan - a dry desert wind - blows across northeastern Ghana, reducing humidity and bringing hotter days and cooler nights to the region.

 Average daily temperatures in Ghana range from 30°C (86°F) during the day to 24°C (75°F) at night, with relative humidity levels between 77% and 85%.
 The southern part of the country experiences a bi-modal rainy season, occurring from April to June and again from September to November.
 In the north, squalls typically occur in March and April, followed by intermittent rainfall until August and September, when precipitation peaks.
-Annual rainfall varies between 78 and 216 centimeters (31 to 85 inches).
+Annual rainfall varies between 78 and 216 centimetres (31 to 85 inches).